Codeception/Codeception/docs/03-AcceptanceTests.md

 ## Selenium WebDriver

-A nice feature of Codeception is that most scenarios can be easily ported between the testing backends.
+A nice feature of Codeception is that most scenarios are similar no matter of how they are executed.
-The PhpBrowser tests we wrote previously can be executed inside a real browser (or PhantomJS) with Selenium WebDriver.
+PhpBrowser was emulating browser requests but how to execute such test in a real browser like Chrome or Firefox?
-In this case we concentrate on **testing the UI**.
-Our tests aim to ensure that user can perform actions using the web interface we provided.
+Selenium WebDriver can drive them so in our acceptance tests we can automate scenarios we used to test manually.
-Browser tests are executed just as regular user would do.
+Such tests we should concentrate more on **testing the UI** than on testing functionality.

-To do that we need to change suite configuration to use **WebDriver** instead of PhpBrowser.
+To execute test in a browser we need to change suite configuration to use **WebDriver** instead of PhpBrowser.

 Modify your `acceptance.suite.yml` file: